Blog

 The concentration breach

 A portfolio manager builds a position in a single name over the course of several days, across multiple fund accounts.
 No single order triggers attention.
-At the end of the week, the combined position across accounts represents 8% of the portfolio against a 5% limit defined in the fund’s offering documents.
+At the end of the week, the combined position across accounts represents 8% of the portfolio against a 5% limit defined by the portfolio mandate.
 The breach is discovered during monthly reporting.
 The position has to be reduced.
-The disclosure process begins.
+The remediation process begins.

 With pre-trade compliance, the limit is configured at the portfolio level.
 When the combined position approaches 5%, the next order is flagged.
 The breach never happens.